Section A: UK Care Worker Visa Rules

 Are dependants allowed on the Care Worker Visa?

-Dependants (partners and children under 18) can join or extend if your care worker visa was granted before 11 March 2024 and you meet conditions like extending with the same employer.
+Dependants (partners and children under 18) can join or extend if your care worker visa was granted before 11 March 2024 and you meet conditions.
 For visas granted after that date, new dependants are not permitted to accompany care workers.
 Other SOC codes under the Health and Care worker visa beyond care workers remain eligible to be accompanied by qualifying dependants.

 How much does it cost to extend or update a Care Worker Visa?